CBLA-FM: Local programming

 The station's local morning program is Metro Morning, and Toronto's most popular radio show in the ratings since 2004.
-It has been hosted by David Common since October 16, 2023.
-Here and Now, hosted by Ramraajh Sharvendiran, airs in the afternoon slot.
+Chris Glover was named the program's new host on May 20, 2026, following several weeks of guest hosts after prior host David Common transferred to CBC News Network in January.
+Here and Now, hosted by Farrah Merali, airs in the afternoon slot.

 On weekend mornings the station produces Fresh Air, hosted by Ismaila Alfa and heard throughout Ontario.
-Saturday afternoons the station broadcasts an arts and culture magazine, Big City, Small World, hosted by Mariel Borelli.
+Saturday afternoons the station broadcasts an arts and culture magazine, Big City, Small World, hosted by Errol Nazareth.

 The station also produces a second morning program, Ontario Morning, which airs on most of the network's transmitters in Southern Ontario outside of the Toronto, Kitchener-Waterloo, Ottawa, London and Windsor metropolitan areas.
-Ontario Morning is currently hosted by Nav Nanwa.
+Ontario Morning is currently hosted by Ramraajh Sharvendiran.
 Similarly, the aforementioned Big City, Small World is replaced by CBLA-FM-2 Kitchener-Waterloo's In the Key of C (formerly CBO-FM Ottawa's Bandwidth until its cancellation) on all of the station's rebroadcasters outside Toronto.

 Since October 2005, Here and Now has begun at 3 p.m. on CBLA's main transmitter in Toronto, unlike most CBC Radio One stations whose local afternoon programs begin at 4 p.m.
 However, the station's rebroadcast transmitters outside of Toronto air regular CBC network programming for the first hour and join Here and Now in progress at 4.

 CBLA's rebroadcaster in Crystal Beach, which serve areas within commuting distance of Toronto, normally air Metro Morning instead of Ontario Morning, but otherwise abides by the schedule used by other rebroadcasters - it carries neither the 3 p.m. hour of Here and Now, nor any other specially-scheduled programming specific to the Toronto area.
 (For example, special weekend editions of Metro Morning aired on CBLA during the 2010 G20 Toronto summit; however, the Crystal Beach and Paris transmitters carried a morning show originating from Ottawa, as did CBLA's other rebroadcasters outside Toronto.)

 In September 2011, the CBC announced plans to launch a new local radio service for the Kitchener-Waterloo area beginning in fall 2012, re-using the existing transmitter, CBLA-FM-2 (89.1 FM) in Paris.
 On November 7, 2012, the CBC applied to the CRTC to convert CBLA-FM-2 to a self-sustaining FM radio station, which would carry national CBC Radio One programs, along with a minimum of 12 hours and 30 minutes a week of local programming.
 The new station commenced programming on March 11, 2013, but was later forced to resume rebroadcaster-only service in April, due to a misunderstanding of the application details and the conditions of the repeater license.
 The new station received full approval from the CRTC on April 25, 2013.
 Prior to its sign-on, CBLA-FM-2 carried the same schedule as the provincial CBLA feed, apart from Metro Morning (Kitchener-Waterloo, like Crystal Beach, is also within commuting distance of Toronto).